Westover, Arlington, Virginia: Reed School

-On May 9, 2008, a Groundbreaking Ceremony was held at the Reed School site for the $21.6M Reed School/Westover Library project.
+On May 9, 2008, a groundbreaking ceremony was held at the Reed School site for the $21.6M Reed School/Westover Library project.
 The project included tearing down the entire building, with the exception of the original 1938 shell, and rebuilding into a 61000 sqft building which houses the new Westover Branch Library and several public pre-school programs.
 The library reopened on October 31, 2009, having been relocated from its former location approximately one block northeast.

-By 2010, as predicted, the elementary schools that had absorbed Reed's student population (McKinley and Tuckahoe elementary schools) were the most overcrowded in the county, and the county considered expanding Reed to serve as an elementary school again.
-Due to neighborhood objections and recent construction at the site, a location on the campus of Williamsburg Middle School was chosen instead (Discovery Elementary, which opened in 2015).
-In 2014, the Reed building was also considered as a new location for the H-B Woodlawn Secondary Program.
-After neighborhood objection, citing the proximity of another secondary school (Swanson, below) and a new-found desire for a neighborhood elementary school, the district chose another location for H-B Woodlawn.
+By 2010, as predicted, the elementary schools that had absorbed Reed's student population; McKinley and Tuckahoe elementary schools were the most overcrowded in the county, and the county considered expanding Reed to serve as an elementary school again.
+In 2014, the Reed building was considered as a new location for the H-B Woodlawn Secondary Program.
+After neighborhood objection, citing the proximity of another secondary school and a new-found desire for a neighborhood elementary school, the district chose another location for H-B Woodlawn.

+Due to neighborhood objections and recent construction at the site, a location on the campus of Williamsburg Middle School was chosen instead, where Discovery Elementary School opened in 2015.

-By the fall of 2017 the Arlington School Board had approved construction at the Reed site of a new neighborhood elementary school.
-The conceptual design for the new school will be approved by the School Board in the spring.
-The new school is scheduled to open in the fall of 2021.
+In 2017, the Arlington School Board approved construction at the Reed site of a new neighborhood elementary school, and the new school was slotted for opening in 2021.

 Cardinal Elementary School

-The newly renovated and expanded Reed Building is now host to the new Cardinal Elementary School, which started accepting students in the fall of 2021.
-Cardinal Elementary School has absorbed most former McKinley Elementary students, as their building now hosts Arlington Traditional School.
-In addition, Cardinal accepted some Tuckahoe students, since Tuckahoe is overcrowded.
+The newly renovated and expanded Reed Building is now host to the new Cardinal Elementary School, which started accepting students in fall of 2021.
+Cardinal Elementary School has absorbed most students from McKinley Elementary, which now hosts Arlington Traditional School.
+Cardinal Elementary also accepted some Tuckahoe students, since Tuckahoe is overcrowded.
 Cardinal Elementary School is named as such to make McKinley students, whose mascot was the cardinal, feel better at Cardinal.
 Cardinal ES currently has 683 students enrolled.